Team-EoaNB-Redux/EoaNBR/README.md

 ## What is this?

-This site is the official respository (cloud) for sharing and cooperating in the development of the Hearts of Iron IV mod, **End of a New Beginning Redux**.
+This site is the official respository (cloud) for sharing and cooperating in the development of the Hearts of Iron IV mod, **End of a New Beginning Redux Toolpack**.
 Here, you can learn how to join our community, install our mod, and join/support the development team.

 <img src="https://github.com/team-eoanb/EoaNB-Wallpapers/blob/main/banner_vertersus.png?raw=true" width="720px;" align="middle" alt="End of a New Beginning — Pax Orientalis Banner"/>